sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 <figcaption>Storyboard laying out how users would use our app to find background information about artworks</figcaption>
 </figure>

-Scenarios and storyboards serve as only two examples of how effective communication is necessary in the design process, but they highlight how problems and solutions can be made more compelling by using emotion and examples of real users to convince outsiders why some project is a worthwhile pursuit.
+Scenarios and storyboards serve as only two examples of how effective communication is necessary in the design process, but they highlight how problems and solutions can be made more compelling by using emotion and examples of real users.

 ## Critiquing

 Once the focus of our project had been fully laid out, the process of designing and evaluating the product began.
-In design thinking, this is always a very iterative process.
+In design, this is always a very iterative process.

 Our design had to be constantly evaluated and critiqued by our peers in order to become the better and better at every stage.
-Although this concept was a bit daunting at first (you mean everyone is going to be telling us how much our design sucks?), we quickly learned that getting constant feedback from our peers would be the best way to use our collective knowledge as a class to our advantage.
+Although this concept was a bit daunting at first, we quickly learned that getting constant feedback from our peers would be the best way to use our collective knowledge as a class to our advantage.

 [Karen Cheng’s guide on "How to Survive a Critique"](http://arcadenw.org/article/how-to-survive-critique) was a helpful reference point here for those of us new to receiving critiques.
 We learned over the course of the semester how to not get too attached to our initial designs and how to not get defensive when bombarded with questions about it.